Combinatorial Heegaard Floer homology and nice Heegaard diagrams

 Consider now the two placements of $\alpha_1$ (corresponding to the position of $\alpha_0$ given by Figure~\ref{f:choice}(1)) as shown by Figures~\ref{f:choice}(4) and (5).
 Since these two choices are two cases of adding a new curve in a pair-of-pants listed (iii) in Figure~\ref{f:poss}, Theorem~\ref{t:convconn} shows that the two choices give rise to nicely connected diagrams.
 On the other hand, by adding the last $\alphak$-curve as given by the dashed curve in (4) and (5), after a nice handle slide and nice isotopies we conclude that the elementary situations (A) and (B) of Figure~\ref{f:elem} and the Case B configuration of (1) are nicely connected.
-The same two placements of $\alpha _1$ in the diagaram (2) (and the choice of $\alpha _0'$ as shown in (C) or (D) of Figure~\ref{f:elem}(A), while for (5) the same alteration (which is known to be a sequence of nice moves) gives Figure~\ref{f:elem}.
-Putting the curve $\alpha _1$ into the diagram of (3) as given by Figures~\ref{f:choice}(6) and (7), a nice handle slide and nice isotopies turn this diagram into the elementary situations shown by (B) and (D) in Figure~\ref{f:elem}.
+The same two placements of $\alpha _1$ in the diagaram (2) (and the choice of $\alpha _0'$ as shown in (C) or (D) of Figure~\ref{f:elem}) show that this Case B diagram is nicely connected with (C) and (D) of Figure~\ref{f:elem}.
+Putting the curve $\alpha _1$ into the diagram of (3) as given by Figures~\ref{f:choice}(6) and (7), a nice handle slide and nice isotopies turn this diagram into the elementary situations shown by (B) and (D) of Figure~\ref{f:elem}.
 In conclusion, we connected all the curve configurations corresponding to elementary situations (and also Case B configurations) with the distinguished basepoint $w=w_d$ by nice moves, concluding the proof of the proposition. \end{proof}